The Employment Law Review: Italy

 The employer is free to choose whether to pay consideration during or at the end of the employment relationship.
 If paid during employment, the consideration usually amounts to between 15 per cent and 25 per cent of the monthly salary; it is paid in addition to the monthly salary and is subject to social security contributions.
-If paid after employment, the consideration usually amounts to between 30 per cent and 40 per cent of the last annual salary multiplied by the years of non-competition and is not subject to social security deductions.
+If paid after employment, the consideration usually amounts to between 30 per cent and 40 per cent of the last annual salary, multiplied by the number of years of non-competition, and is not subject to social security deductions.
 Opting in after the termination of the employment relationship contained in the covenant is usually deemed null by the courts.

 i Working time

-Night work cannot exceed eight hours every 24 hours.
+Night work cannot exceed eight hours in every 24 hours.
 Sector-wide collective agreements are free to extend the reference period of 24 hours provided that the average time worked does not exceed one-third of the total time during the extended reference period.

 Any work performed in excess of 40 hours per week constitutes overtime.
 In the case of multiple shifts, any work that exceeds the planned daily working time is overtime.

-Overtime is usually compensated by an increased rate of pay, ranging from 15 per cent to 50 per cent depending upon the collective agreement and when the overtime takes place (e.g., day or night).
+Overtime is usually compensated by an increased rate of pay, ranging from 15 per cent to 50 per cent depending on the collective agreement and when the overtime takes place (e.g., day or night).
 However, collective agreements are free to compensate overtime with additional leave.